Partition functions of determinantal point processes on polarized K\"ahler manifolds: Introduction

 \subsection{Relation to physics literature}

 In the physics literature, the determinantal point process on Riemann surfaces corresponds to the plasma analogy in the quantum Hall effect (QHE).
-For a physics background on QHE, see \cite{tong2016lectures}.
-The form of asymptotic expansion of the corresponding partition function was conjectured in \cite{zabrodin2006large} and later proved in \cite{klevtsov2014random,klevtsov2017quantum,shen2025geometric} for a pure bulk situation.
+For a general physics background on the QHE, see \cite{tong2016lectures}; for the role of geometric functionals in the QHE, see \cite{can2015geometry,klevtsov2016geometry}.
+The form of asymptotic expansion of the corresponding partition function was conjectured by Zabrodin-Wiegmann in \cite{zabrodin2006large} for $\mathbb{CP}^1$ and later proved in \cite{klevtsov2014random,klevtsov2017quantum,shen2025geometric} for arbitrary Riemann surfaces with pure bulk assumption.
 For mathematical results in the presence of an edge, see \cite{serfaty2024lectures,byun2023partition,byun2025free} and references therein.

 Recently, higher-dimensional QHE has also been studied in cases where the even-dimensional spatial manifold has a complex structure \cite{karabali2016geometry,karabali2023transport,agarwal2025fractional}.
 In particular, an effective action for higher-dimensional QHE was derived in terms of Chern-Simons forms.
 We provide an alternative derivation of this result in Section \ref{sectioncs}.
-Note that in dimension $n=1$, \cite{klevtsov2017quantum} derived the effective action in terms of the Chern-Simons functional considering a more general moduli space.
+In dimension $n=1$, Klevtsov-Ma-Marinescu-Wiegmann \cite{klevtsov2017quantum} derived the effective action in terms of the Chern-Simons functional considering a more general moduli space.

 In \cite{klevtsov2014random}, based on direct computations in dimension $n=1$, Klevtsov conjectured the form of the asymptotic expansion of partition function in all dimensions.
 We confirm his conjecture in Section \ref{sectiondpp} (see Remark \ref{klev}).
 We also briefly discuss the relationship between the asymptotics of the QHE partition function and the 2D quantum gravity model in Section \ref{sectionpathint}.
 Since this discussion is independent of the other parts of the paper, we defer it to Section \ref{sectionpathint}.